Stackclash/5e-vault/1. DM Stuff/DM To-Do/Weather Generation.md

       - precipitation
     rules:
       - Disadvantage on ability checks to climb or scale objects and ability checks to maintain balance or keep one’s footing.
+      - The area becomes lightly obscured.
+      - Open flames are extinguished.
+      - Disadvantage on Wisdom (Perception) checks relying on hearing or scent.
+      - Disadvantage on Wisdom (Survival) checks to track creatures.
+      - Advantage on Wisdom (Survival) checks to forage for water.
   - name: Light Snow
     category: precipitation
     conditions: